Al-Murphy/koo-lab.github.io/_people/peter_koo.md

 ### Research Interests

-I am interested in exploring how representations of genomic sequences learned by deep neural networks can provide novel insights into biological processes.
+I am interested in exploring how representations of biological sequences learned by deep neural networks can provide novel insights into biological processes.
 <br>
 <br>
 <br>